tech-med/medlearnity.com/src/content/blog/tips-for-med-school-test-anxiety/index.md

 ---

-title: "How to Manage Medical School Test Anxiety"
+title: 'How to Manage Medical School Test Anxiety'
 pubDate: 2021-10-19
 categories:
-  - "usmle"
+  - 'usmle'
-description: "How to Manage Medical School Test Anxiety"
+description: 'How to Manage Medical School Test Anxiety'
 ---

 # How to Manage Medical School Test Anxiety